russelljjarvis/ScienceAccessibility/README.md

 ## NB: I renamed TextAnalysis_v3.py t_analysis.py

+# Launch Graphically in OSX
+## 1
+click on whale symbol
+## 2.
+click Kitematic in drop down.
+## 3.
+in search bar type: run_all_complexity,
+## 4.
+click on it and follow download and run links.
+I think you will also be able to get output files graphically.

 The original versions of the files have been deleted from the most current branch, although they still are accessible on this website, by viewing 'parent commits'